Perfect potato salad is easy if you know how. Get it right every time with these top tips.

-Sure enough, Spry’s version comprises boiled new potatoes and home-made mayonnaise as well as a sharp French dressing with added mustard (three parts oil, one part wine vinegar and a good half teaspoon each of salt and freshly milled black pepper).
+I went back to the drawing board and turned to Constance Spry.
+Described as the original domestic goddess, Spry invented coronation chicken for the Queen’s ascent to the throne in 1953.
+If anyone should know about potato salad, it is she.
+Sure enough, Spry’s version comprises boiled new potatoes and homemade mayonnaise as well as a sharp French dressing with added mustard (three parts oil, one part wine vinegar and a good half teaspoon each of salt and freshly milled black pepper).
 She adds the dressing to the warm potatoes then chills before combining with mayonnaise.

-Choose the right variety of potato
+1. Choose the right variety of potato

-Store your potatoes correctly
+2. Store your potatoes correctly

-The basic rule here is that new potatoes should be eaten within two or three days to prevent mould forming.
+New potatoes should be eaten within two or three days to prevent mould forming.
 In general, potatoes should be kept somewhere dark, dry and cool to prevent them from sprouting.
 A paper bag is good because it is breathable.
 The dampness of a cold fridge will make them sweaty and mouldy.

-Steam or boil potatoes in their skins and don’t scrape them
+3. Steam or boil potatoes in their skins and don’t scrape them

-Another doyenne of British cooking, Elizabeth David, insists that new potatoes should be placed direct into boiling water, not cold.
+Another doyenne of British cooking, Elizabeth David, insists that new potatoes should be placed directly into boiling water, not cold.
 It is a method followed by Nigella, Jamie, Delia and Nigel Slater.

-To find out why I look in a fantastic book called ‘Potato’ by Alex Barker and Sally Mansfield.
-It explains that new potatoes have a higher Vitamin C content than maincrop varieties and so should not be left soaking to prevent the vitamin leaching out into the water.
+To find out why, I looked in a fantastic book called Potato by Alex Barker and Sally Mansfield.
+It explains that new potatoes have a higher vitamin C content than maincrop varieties and so should not be left soaking to prevent the vitamin leaching out into the water.

 Delia Smith recommends washing new potatoes, but not scraping them, as there is a lot of flavour in their delicate skins.

-Dress the potatoes while still warm
+5. Dress the potatoes while still warm

 All the experts agree that adding dressing to warm potatoes will ensure they absorb the maximum amount of flavour, making for a tastier potato salad.
 This is one of Constance Spry’s two ‘points of importance’ for making potato salad.

-This is the second piece of advice from Constance Spry, and one that is backed up by Nigel Slater, who says he finds the buttery texture of a traditional salad spud too cloying once dressed with an oily mayo.
+This is the second piece of advice from Constance Spry, and one that is backed up by Nigel Slater, who says he finds the buttery texture of a traditional salad potato too cloying once dressed with an oily mayo.

-Serve at room temperature
+9. Serve at room temperature